Are You Helping Or Enabling Your Addicted Loved One?

 So how can you help your addicted loved one without enabling their illness?

 Education is key to change.
-It’s important to understand that enabling advances the addict’s disease, while helping advances the addict’s recovery.
+It’s important to understand that enabling advances the addict’s disease while helping advances the addict’s recovery.
 If you have to lie in order to assist someone else, you’re probably enabling, not helping.
 There is much you can do to improve your loved one’s outcome of a successful recovery.
 But the first step might not be what you think.

 Although it’s easy to see the addict needs help, the truth is, you do too.
-Lying, denial and manipulative behavior are all common in individuals and enabling family members, when struggling with addiction.
+Lying, denial and manipulative behavior are all common in individuals and enabling family members when struggling with addiction.
 Rather than focusing on what changes you can make with the addict, start with you.
 When you have the right support in place, it will be easier to stop.
 A 12-step group will help you learn the difference between letting go and holding on.
 One is an act of love, the other, an act of poor boundaries.

 Keeping secrets only makes things worse.
 And it doesn’t help your addicted loved one, at all.
 As a matter of fact, it’s just the opposite.
 The longer you keep their secrets – the longer they will use.
-All addiction left untreated, ends in the terminal stage.
+All addiction left untreated ends in the terminal stage.

 Addiction is about avoidance.
 So is enabling.
 Addicts use to avoid what’s going on in their lives.
 Enablers, enable, to avoid feeling uncomfortable.
 By now, these two are almost the same.
-The only difference being, the addict uses substance and the enabler uses control.
+The only difference being, the addict uses a substance and the enabler uses control.

 Without truth, honesty and transparency, recovery is impossible.

-With the right support you’ll never have to make another uneducated life and death decision for your addicted loved one again.
+With the right support, you’ll never have to make another uneducated life and death decision for your addicted loved one again.